H3llKa1ser/B00t2R00t/Artificial Intelligence (AI) Penetration Testing/Prompt Engineering.md

     Now classify: "User guest logged in from 10.0.0.5 at 3:47 AM"

 Best practice: use 2-3 diverse examples that cover edge cases, and maintain identical structure across examples to avoid ambiguity.

+### 2) Chain-of-Thought (CoT)

+Ask an LLM to break down complex tasks into intermediate steps (just like a human!).
+Useful for arithmetic, logic, puzzles and anything that has to do with multi-hop reasoning.

+Example:

+    Q: A user downloaded "invoice.pdf.exe" from an email.
+Should this be flagged?
+    A: Let me analyse this: First, the file has a double extension (.pdf.exe), which is a common technique to disguise executables.
+Second, it came from email, a frequent malware delivery vector.
+Third, legitimate PDFs don't have .exe extensions.
+This exhibits two red flags: masquerading and suspicious origin.
+Answer: Yes, flag as high-priority threat.
+    Q: A user accessed the admin panel from 192.168.1.50 at 2 AM.
+Suspicious?

+#### Use LLMs with 100B parameters to utilize this well.

+Zero-shot CoT example:

+    Analyse this security incident and explain your reasoning step by step:
+    "User downloaded ransomware.exe, antivirus quarantined it, but 3 hours later 50 files were encrypted."

+### 3) Prompt Templates

+Example:

+    Review this [LANGUAGE] code for [VULNERABILITY_TYPES]:
+    Context: [PURPOSE]
+    Code: [CODE_BLOCK]
+    Output format:
+    1. Vulnerabilities found (severity: critical/high/medium/low)
+    2. Affected lines
+    3. Remediation steps
+    4. Example secure code

+## Use cases

+1) Zero-shot: Simple, well-defined tasks where instructions are clear

+2) One-shot: Format clarification or style guidance needed

+3) Few-shot: Complex patterns, domain-specific outputs, multiple edge cases

+4) Chain-of-Thought: Multi-step reasoning, security analysis requiring justification, debugging complex logic

+5) Templates: Repeatable tasks, team standardisation, quality control